alxblzd/alxblzd.github.io/_posts/2024-02-18-wiki-jekyll-how-to-write-post.md

 %}
 ```

-> It's not recommended to host video files in `assets` folder as they cannot be cached by PWA and may cause issues.
+> Avoid hosting video files in `assets` since PWA won't cache them and it may cause issues.
-> Instead, use CDN to host video files.
-Alternatively, use a separate folder that is excluded from PWA (see `pwa.deny_paths` setting in `_config.yml`).
+> Use a CDN instead, or a folder excluded from PWA (see `pwa.deny_paths` in `_config.yml`).
 {: .prompt-warning }

 ## Audios

 ### Audio File

-If you want to embed an audio file directly, use the following syntax:
+To embed an audio file directly, use:

 ```liquid
 {% include embed/audio.html src='{URL}' %}
 ```

-Where `URL` is an URL to an audio file e.g. `/assets/img/sample/audio.mp3`.
+Where `URL` points to an audio file, e.g., `/assets/img/sample/audio.mp3`.

-You can also specify additional attributes for the embedded audio file.
-Here is a full list of attributes allowed.
+You can also pass attributes:

 - `title='Text'` - title for an audio that appears below the audio and looks same as for images
 - `types` - specify the extensions of additional audio formats separated by `|`.
 Ensure these files exist in the same directory as your primary audio file.

-Consider an example utilizing all of the above:
+Example with all options:

 ```liquid
 {%